Postdoctoral Associate · Weill Cornell Medicine

 Insurance design isn't a backdrop — it's an intervention that decides who gets care.

-I'm preparing a K99/R00 application on insurance coverage transitions and medication access.
+I'm preparing a K99/R00 application centered on Chronic Condition Special Needs Plans (C-SNPs) and access to care for beneficiaries with complex chronic conditions.
 My doctoral work, in a different vein, developed theoretical models of pharmaceutical market structures and antibiotic resistance.

 /02 Research